-Shortly after Diego Rivera and Frida Kahlo were married they went to the United States where they stayed for three years while Diego painted murals in San Francisco, Detroit, and New York.
-While they were away they asked their friend, architect and artist Juan O'Gorman, to design and build a home for them in Mexico City where they would live on their return to Mexico.
+Shortly after Diego Rivera and Frida Kahlo were married they traveled to the United States where they remained for most of the following three years while Diego painted murals in San Francisco, Detroit, and New York.
+While they were away, they asked their friend, architect and artist Juan O'Gorman, to design and build a home for them in Mexico City where they would live upon their return to Mexico.

 Diego Rivera and Frida Kahlo Studio Museum

 The home is, in fact, two separate buildings, a smaller one painted blue for Frida (the same color as her family home) and a larger white and terracotta-colored one for Diego.
 The two houses are connected by a foot bridge on the roof terrace.
-The buildings are boxy, with a spiral staircase on the outside of the larger building.
+The buildings are boxy in shape, with a spiral staircase on the outside of the larger building.
 Floor to ceiling windows provide ample light into the studio areas of each of the houses.
-The home is surrounded by a cactus fence.
+The home is surrounded by a natural cactus fence.

-In the design of the artists' home, O'Gorman drew on the functionalist principles in architecture, which states that the form of a building should be determined by practical considerations, a strong shift from previous architectural styles.
-In Functionalism, no effort is made to mask the practical, necessary aspects of the construction: plumbing and electricity features are visible.
-The home differs greatly from the surrounding buildings, and at the time was considered an affront to the upper-class sensibilities of the San Angel neighborhood in which it was located.
+In the design of the artists' home, O'Gorman drew on the functionalist principles in architecture, which states that the form of a building should be determined by practical considerations, which marked a strong shift from previous architectural styles.
+In Functionalism, no effort is made to mask the practical, necessary aspects of the construction such as plumbing and electricity features, which remain visible.
+The home differs greatly from the surrounding buildings, and at the time was considered an affront to the upper-class sensibilities of the San Angel neighborhood in which it is located.

 Diego's studio remains much as he left it: visitors can see his paints, his desk, a small part of his collection of Pre-Hispanic pieces (the majority are in the Anahuacalli Museum), and a few of his works, including a portrait of Dolores Del Rio.
 Frida and Diego liked to collect large Judas figures which were originally made to be burned in traditional Easter week festivities.
 Several of these Judas figures populate Diego's studio.